-Where the data can be held
+Where will the data be held?

 Any data controller releasing their data for research will be concerned with where will the data be held.
 Linked data is often classified as personal data and therefore should be held in a suitably secure environment.
 Researchers should not expect to be able to download it to their work laptop.